mathem-se/streamprocessor/README.md

 	```
 where
 - `<PIPELINE>` is the name of the main class for the pipeline you want to run e.g Dynamodb
+- `<NAME>` is name of the streamprocessor pipeline you are running, call it what you want
 - `<VERSION>` is version of streamprocessor you are using (if local, use `local`)
 - `<DATA_CONTRACT_BASE_URL>` is the base url for the data contract api
 - `<GCP_PROJECT>` is the name of the GCP project